Web 3.0– Predictions for 2008 (Part I) January 4, 2008

 MicroClick, DoubleSoft… Microsoft/ DoubleClick Merger?
 March 29, 2007

-Posted by Bill in Ad Serving, Auction-based media, Microsoft, Search Marketing, exchanges, online marketing.3 comments
+Posted by Bill in Ad Serving, Auction-based media, exchanges, Microsoft, online marketing, Search Marketing.

 The Wall Street Journal reported yesterday that DoubleClick is for sale, Microsoft is the most likely buyer, and the two companies are already in talks.
 The rumored hypothetical purchase price is $2 billion, which I feel is the “ask” not the “bid”.
 People who cover the industry, but don’t work IN the industry, are speculating that the acquisition would make Microsoft much more credible in the minds of advertisers than it has been to date, would give a boost to AdCenter by association, and this marriage would somehow shift dollars away from Google.
 The ‘insiders’ of the industry agree this hypothetical positioning will be great to speak of to analysts and press.
 However, it is simply not true.
 Microsoft is already credible to online advertisers and agencies through their MSN portal and properties.
 However, Google owns the search market and will continue to own a vast majority of query share and a DoubleClick/ Microsoft merger will not change that at all.
 The reason this makes sense is for Microsoft to be defensible to Google becoming the marketplace for online advertising as it has for search marketing.